Behind the Payment Facilitator

 - Sub-merchant accounts can be closed, or frozen at PayFac’s discretion;

-- The PayFac is subject to risk and tax from the business it provides payment processing for.
+- The PayFac is subject to financial and reputational risks from the business it provides payment processing for.

 The Logic behind the Payment Facilitator